Compass Classes were created to meet the growing demand for excellent homeschool classes.

 Compass families come from near and far to take advantage of the classes and programs offered.
 Many families come from Fairfax, Loudoun, Prince William, and Arlington counties and the city of Alexandria, with others coming from as far as Fauquier and Stafford counties.
 Each year groups of families make the drive from Montgomery, Prince Georges, and Howard counties in Maryland, the District of Columbia, and West Virginia.
 Compass has had many military families from Andrews AFB, Joint Base Anacostia-Bolling, Joint Base Myer-Henderson Hall (Fort Myer), and Quantico Marine Base.
 Many families have recognized the benefit of accepting a longer commute to and from Compass in exchange for the convenience of having many classes all in one place, on one day, for kids from K- 12th grade.

 Compass families represent a wide range of homeschooling philosophies, ethnic backgrounds, races, religious beliefs, and political affiliations.
-However, the accepting, supportive community creates a diverse environment where students welcome one another and parents network and share resources.
+The accepting, supportive community creates a diverse environment where students welcome one another and parents network and share resources.